top of page

 Time-based digital ticket (e.g., 90-min via BudapestGO app)

-Metro: Scan QR/NFC at station entrance.
+Metro: Scan QR/NFC sticker at station entrance.

 Show phone screen with active/animated ticket + QR code.
 Inspector scans QR.